spacemeshos/product/product_plan.md

 ### Releases Highlights

-1. GPU Post generator and user-specified POST commitement size per node.
+1. GPU Post generator and user-specified POST commitment size per node.

 2. Wallet-Only App Mode - Enables users to run the Spacemesh App and use all of its wallet features without running a Node on their computer.
 The app communicates with a Spacemesh network http api gateway.